mingzhaochina/DiTing-FOCALFLOW/README.md

 ## DiTing-FOCALFLOW is a workflow to automatically obtain focal mechanisms from seismic data
 first we use "DiTingMotion",a deep-learning-based method, to determine the P wave Fisrt Motion Polarities(FMP) automatically,then we use HASH method to invert the FMP focal mechnism.
 The "DiTingMotion" was trained with the P-wave FMP labels from the "DiTing"  (Zhao et al., 2022) and SCSN-FMP datasets(Ross et al., 2018), and it achieved ~97.8% accuracy on both datasets.
 The model maintains ~83% accuracy on data labeled as “Emergent”, of which the FMP labels are challenging to identify for seismic analysts.

-The DiTingMotion confusion matrix on the test set of DiTing (left), SCSN-FMP (middle), and samples with “E” clarity from the DiTing dataset (right)
+The DiTingMotion confusion matrix on the test set of DiTing (left,96153 samples), SCSN-FMP (middle,2.35 M samples), and 3934 samples with “E” clarity from the DiTing dataset (right)
 ![confusion matrix](./Fig.4-DiTingMotion_Confusion_Matrix_on_test_sets.jpg)

 =============